SonakshiGrover/EN.601.615_DatabasesCourseProject/README.md

 ## Discussion on the questions we explored along with their outputs:

-SQL_Query_Output/Crime_PoliceDistrict.png

-SQL_Query_Output/Crimedrop_Dist.png
+1. List the number of reported crimes for the year 2017, 2018, 2019 for each of the police districts in Baltimore City.

+![Number of crimes reported per Police District (2017-2019)] SQL_Query_Output/Crime_PoliceDistrict.png

+![Percentages of crime reported in each of the nine police districts] SQL_Query_Output/Crimedrop_Dist.png

-SQL_Query_Output/Baltimore
+![] SQL_Query_Output/Baltimore

+Figure-3 best shows that aforementioned point by comparing Northeast with Southwest and Western.

-SQL_Query_Output/CrimesPerNeighbourhoodNorth.png
+![] SQL_Query_Output/CrimesPerNeighbourhoodNorth.png

-SQL_Query_Output/Top10NorthernCrime.png
+![] SQL_Query_Output/Top10NorthernCrime.png

-SQL_Query_Output/Top3Crimes.png
+![] SQL_Query_Output/Top3Crimes.png

-SQL_Query_Output/CPovertyvsCrime.png
+![] SQL_Query_Output/CPovertyvsCrime.png

-SQL_Query_Output/VacantBuildsVsCrime.png
+![] SQL_Query_Output/VacantBuildsVsCrime.png

-SQL_Query_Output/ReligiuosBuildingsvsCrime.png
+![] SQL_Query_Output/ReligiuosBuildingsvsCrime.png